makrai/notes/yoo2203-text-classif.md

     not require validation sets of each attack method through robust parameter estimation
-  * dataset for word-level adversarial example detection on 4 attacks, 4 text classification datasets, and 4 models and the
+  * dataset for word-level adversarial example detection on 4 attacks, 4 text classification datasets, and 4 models
     * source code for experimenting on various experimental protocols
   * analysis on a stronger adversary with partial knowledge of the detection method and techniques to counteract the adversary